-Do you need to buy a travel tent?
-With an abundance of hostels, airbnbs and trains to sleep on, you may well be wondering if modern backpackers need to burden themselves by hauling a tent around with them.
+Let’s be honest now, do you actually even NEED to buy a travel tent?
+With an abundance of cheap hostels, nice airbnbs and moving trains to sleep on, you may well be wondering if modern backpackers need to burden themselves by hauling a tent around with them.

-But a backpacking tent offers you a home.
+But hear me here.
+A backpacking tent offers you a home.
 Anywhere you go, be it parks in the urban sprawl or glorious remote vistas in the wilderness, you’ll have your home with you!

-In this in-depth post, we’ll review the best tents for backpacking for all budgets and styles of travel – cheap tents, light tents, hiking tents, travel tents.
+In this in-depth post, I’ll condense my years of traveling with a tent down and review the best tents for backpacking for all budgets and styles of travel – cheap tents, light tents, hiking tents, travel tents.
 It’s a goddamn tent city and we’re finding you a sweet crib!

-- Best One Man Tent –> REI Co-op Passage 1
+- Best One Man Tent –> REI Co-op Trailmade 1 Tent

 - Best Ultralight Backpacking Tent –> Nemo Hornet